Ginger ale: Fermentation

 Traditional ginger ale is fermented using ginger, yeast, water, sugar, and possibly other flavourings.
 A ginger bug – a slurry of ginger and sugar used to propagate the yeast and bacteria found on the ginger skin – may be used in place of commercial yeast.
-Sugar is not added simply for sweetness; ginger's low natural sugar content (1.7g sugar/100g) does not contain enough to complete fermentation.
-As with other fermented beverages, sugar is fermented by the yeast into ethanol and carbon dioxide, both retained during brewing in an airtight container.

 Artificial carbonation

 Rather than ferment their product, most commercial ginger ale bottlers will carbonate their soda by chilling the water to a low temperature to allow more carbon dioxide to be dissolved.
 Then, alkaline compounds such as sodium bicarbonate may be added to reduce acidity.
 Lastly, carbon dioxide is added and slightly over-pressurized to facilitate movement into storage and the filling machine.

 Uses

-As a drink

-Ginger ale is popular both as a soft drink and a mixer in cocktails and punch.
-It is sometimes used by non-drinkers or in the performing arts as a non-alcoholic substitute for champagne or beer, since the beverages resemble each other in appearance.
+Ginger ale is consumed as a soft drink and a mixer in cocktails and punch.
+It is sometimes used by non-drinkers or in the performing arts as a non-alcoholic substitute for Champagne/sparkling wine or beer, since the beverages resemble each other in appearance.
 Ginger ale is also added to beer to make shandy.